 - 7.1 Lead in the provision of well designed public places that are climate change resilient to ensure a comfortable environment for future liveability, to enable higher density neighbourhoods.
-(SPP 5.3) - 7.2 Lead changes to the Planning and Design Code to embed sustainable design principles into housing design, enhance energy and resource efficiency and improve affordability through life cycle and running costs (SPP 5.3 & 5.4). - 7.3 Advocate for the development of environmentally sustainable buildings and places by applying Water Sensitive Urban Design and energy efficiency design solutions.
+(Supports the delivery of State Planning Policy (SPP) 5.3) - 7.2 Lead changes to the Planning and Design Code to embed sustainable design principles into housing design, enhance energy and resource efficiency and improve affordability through life cycle and running costs (SPP 5.3 & 5.4). - 7.3 Advocate for the development of environmentally sustainable buildings and places by applying Water Sensitive Urban Design and energy efficiency design solutions.
 (SPP 2.3)